agiliq/djenofdjango/src/source/chapter3.rst

 If you try to open http://127.0.0.1/pastebin at this point, you will be greeted with a TemplateDoesNotExist error.
 If you observe, it says that django cannot find ``pastebin/paste_form.html``.
 Usually getting this error means that django was not able to find that file.

-Django will usually look for templates in TEMPLATE_DIRS  of settings.py and inside ``templates`` directory of each app.

 The default template used by create_object is '<app>/<model>_form.html'.
 In our case this would be ``pastebin/paste_form.html``.